 I genuinely believe there’s a magic in books.
-Film is an art and I am passionate about it, and I know I’ll want to work on film sets regularly because of the energy and creativity alive on them.
+Film is an art and I am passionate about it.
+I know I’ll want to work on film sets regularly because of the energy and creativity alive on them.
 But books…

 In books you see faces you know, and faces you create, you see rooms you’ve been to and buildings you know.
-When I wrote Lilly Prospero And The Magic Rabbit, I pictured my high school for Lilly’s high school, I pictured the factory I used to work in when I pictured Adamantine Power.
+When I wrote Lilly Prospero And The Magic Rabbit, I pictured my high school for Lilly’s high school.
+I pictured the factory I used to work in when I pictured Adamantine Power.
 But I’m the only person in the world who sees those things.
 When everybody else reads it, they’ll imagine something else.
-Maybe somewhere they know, maybe somewhere they don’t, but it won’t be what I saw when I wrote it, and it won’t be what the person next to them sees when they read it.
+Maybe somewhere they know, maybe somewhere they don’t, but it won’t be what I saw when I wrote it.
+It won’t be what the person next to them sees when they read it.

 Films Vs Books

 On a film set, there are dozens of creatives.
 The actors will say lines differently to the writer imagined them said when they wrote them.
 Settings will look different based on how the set dressers decorate them.
 How the camera moves affects the scene, how the director controls the action impacts the mood.
 It’s alive and wonderful.
 It’s the ideas and passions of many, all merging together to construct something that everybody on that set is living for.
 Everybody on that set invests their hopes and dreams in.

 With my books, it’s just me.
 My editors and proof readers will have input, and lines will change based on their job.
 But, ultimately, it’s just me and just my ideas and just my creativity.
 It’s my passion, it’s my blood.
 It’s just me.